Note: Examples provided in this blog post use ChatGPT 3.5

 Learn the basics of prompt engineering

-As discussed by AWS, prompt engineering is the practice of crafting specific text instructions to guide and enable GenAI to produce high-quality, relevant outputs.
-This process does involve a lot of trial and error; however, we can easily simplify that process.
+According to AWS, prompt engineering is the practice of crafting specific text instructions to guide and enable generative AI to produce high-quality, relevant outputs.
+While developing effective prompts often involves some trial and error, understanding a few key principles can make the process much easier.

 To summarize IBM’s “Tips for writing foundation model prompts“, a strong prompt includes one or more of the following: